sir-ragna/barchart/readme.md

 # Simple bar chart

-A simple HTML demo on how to create a barchart without the need for a third party library.
+A simple HTML demo on how to create a bar chart without the need for a third party library.

 ## Set up